Xon77/Live4Bubbles/README.md

 ### 1️⃣ Download *Live 4 Bubbles*

-Clone or download the *Live 4 Bubbles* repository to your local machine:
+Download the *Live 4 Bubbles* repository to your local machine.
+You can also clone with GIT commands in your terminal:

 ```bash
 git clone https://github.com/Xon77/Live4Bubbles.git